jgfoster/webtools/README.md

 -------

 WebTools components that are not otherwise licensed (see above) are Copyright (c) 2011-2013 by GemTalk Systems LLC and have their own [license](https://github.com/jgfoster/webtools/blob/master/licenses/WebTools.license).

-Use
----

-Start a Topaz session, log in, and then input $GEMSTONE/examples/www/installAndRun.tpz.